matthew-ding/primes-application/README.md

 ---------------------------------
  NOTE: All programs automatically take input from appropriately labeled .in file.
 If you would like to test the input files with a .txt extension, you need to copy/paste its contents into the respective .in file for the problem.

+ Within the ding-CS-solution, there are two separate project files: Problem6-7 and Problem10-12.
+These are two separate projects, and should be imported separately.

 1) Problems 6 and 7

-Take the project files found under "Problem 6-7", and build and compile a Java program.
+Import the "Problem6-7" directory as a standalone project, and build and compile a Java program.

    a.
 Problem 6
       -Run the main method within "problem6.java"